Unknown (2011 film)

-Unknown is a 2011 action-thriller film directed by Jaume Collet-Serra and starring Liam Neeson, Diane Kruger, January Jones, Aidan Quinn, Bruno Ganz, and Frank Langella.
+Unknown is a 2011 action thriller film directed by Jaume Collet-Serra and starring Liam Neeson, Diane Kruger, January Jones, Aidan Quinn, Bruno Ganz, and Frank Langella.
 The film, produced by Joel Silver, Leonard Goldberg and Andrew Rona, is based on the 2003 French novel by Didier Van Cauwelaert published in English as Out of My Head which was adapted as the film's screenplay by Oliver Butcher and Stephen Cornwell.
 The narrative centers around a professor who wakes up from a four-day long coma and sets out to prove his identity after no one recognizes him, including his own wife, and another man claims to be him.

 Released on 18 February 2011, the film received mixed reviews from critics and grossed $136 million against its $30 million budget.

 Plot

 Martin Harris and his wife Liz arrive in Berlin for a biotechnology summit.
-At their hotel, Harris realizes he left his briefcase at the airport and takes a taxi to retrieve it.
+At their hotel, Harris realizes he left his briefcase at the airport so takes a taxi to retrieve it.

 The taxi is involved in an accident and crashes into the Spree, knocking him unconscious.
 The driver rescues him but flees the scene.
 Harris regains consciousness at a hospital after being in a coma for four days.

-When Harris returns to the hotel, he discovers Liz with another man.
-Liz says this man is her husband and declares she does not know Harris.
+When Harris returns to the hotel, he finds Liz with another man.
+She says this man is her husband and declares she does not know Harris.
 The police are called, and Harris attempts to prove his identity by calling a colleague named Rodney Cole, to no avail.

-He writes down his schedule for the next day from memory.
-When he visits the office of Professor Leo Bressler, whom he is scheduled to meet, "Dr. Harris" is already there.
+Harris writes down his schedule for the next day from memory.
+When he visits the office of Professor Leo Bressler, who he is scheduled to meet, "Dr. Harris" is already there.
 As Harris attempts to prove his identity, "Harris" provides identification and a family photo, both of which have his face.
 Overwhelmed by the identity crisis, Harris loses consciousness and awakens back at the hospital.
 A terrorist named Smith kills Harris's attending nurse, but Harris is able to escape from him.

 Harris seeks help from a private investigator and former Stasi agent Ernst Jürgen.
+He was given the contact via the nurse.
 Harris's only clues are his father's book on botany and Gina, the taxi driver, an undocumented Bosnian immigrant who has been working at a diner since the crash.

-While Harris persuades her to help him, Jürgen researches Harris and the biotechnology summit, discovering it is to be attended by Prince Shada of Saudi Arabia.
+While Harris persuades Gina to help him, Jürgen researches Harris and the biotechnology summit, discovering it is to be attended by Prince Shada of Saudi Arabia.
 The prince is funding a secret project headed by Bressler, and has survived numerous assassination attempts.
 Jürgen suspects that the identity theft might be related.